 - Dry ingredients: sift them before adding them as they (especially the baking soda) can be clumpy and not dissolve during baking.

-- Lemon: use fresh lemon juice, and don't skip it, it makes all the difference.
-You can use less, 1 or 1 ½ tablespoons instead of two.
+- Lemon: Use fresh lemon juice; it makes all the difference.
+You can use less; 1 or 1 ½ tablespoons instead of two.
 The amount of lemon zest can vary according to your taste.
 I don't recommend increasing the juice because it adds liquid to a somewhat soft cookie.

 - Extra lemon flavor: use up to a teaspoon more lemon zest or add pure lemon extract or lemon paste.
 Start small and see how you like them )unless you regularly use them).
 I use pure ones like Nielsen Massey pure lemon extract or Mc Cormick culinary pure lemon extract.
 There are artificially flavored ones that you can use if you know are good, like Frontier lemon flavor.

-- Dough: you can keep it in the refrigerator for several days making sure it's covered to avoid dryness.
-Or freeze it for up to a month, well wrapped in plastic.
+- Dough: You can keep it in the refrigerator for several days, covering it to avoid dryness.
+Or you can freeze it for up to a month, well wrapped in plastic.
 The cookie dough can be more or less sticky depending on the weather, the size of the egg, and the amount of juice you use.
 You might need to refrigerate it before making the balls.

 - Baking: I like them rather soft, but you can keep them a few minutes longer.
 They will color more and be crunchier.
 The effect of the sugar will be somewhat lost, but the flavor will be fantastic.
-Keep in mind what I said about the cracks: each batch will deliver different patterns.
+Remember what I said about the cracks: each batch will deliver different patterns.

-- Storing crinkle cookies: keep them in tins, containers, or jars with tight-fitting lids.
-You might taste more lemon flavor a few days after you bake them.
+- Storing crinkle cookies: Store them in tins, containers, or jars with tight-fitting lids.
+A few days after baking, they might taste more lemon.

-- Variation: skip the rolling in powdered sugar and bake fabulous regular lemon cookies.
+- Variation: Skip the rolling in powdered sugar and bake fabulous regular lemon cookies.
 They will be more lemony and less sweet.
 I love this version.
-Love it.

 Related recipes you might like: